Katarzyna Jaszczolt: Life, education and career

 From 1996 to 2008 she was principal editor of a book series Current Research in the Semantics/Pragmatics Interface, Elsevier.
-She was also a member of the Committee of the Linguistics Association of Great Britain (LAGB).
+She has also served as an officer of the Linguistics Association of Great Britain (LAGB).
+She is general editor of a book series Oxford Studies of Time in Language and Thought, Oxford University Press, and member of several editorial boards of linguistics journals and book series, including Journal of Pragmatics and Intercultural Pragmatics.